munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 1. We want to minimize the number of characters that overflow the line length limit.
 We can't make this a hard constraint that there is *no* overflow because it's possible for a long identifier or string literal to overflow in *every* solution.
-In that case, we still need to find the one that's closest to fitting.
+In that case, we still need to find the result that's closest to fitting.

-2. We want to find the lowest cost&mdash;the fewest split rules and broken spans.
+2. We want to find the lowest cost -- the fewest split rules and broken spans.

-The first constraint dominates the second: we'll prefer a solution with any cost if it fits one more character in.
+The first constraint dominates the second -- we prefer a solution with any cost if it fits one more character in.
 In practice, there is almost always a solution that does fit, so it usually comes down to picking the lowest cost solution <a id="14" href="#14-note" class="skull">14</a>.